codevj/langchain-experiments/ReadMe.md

 ## **License**

 This is an open-source project released under the MIT license.
-Thus, as long you distribute the LICENSE and acknowledge the work, you can safely clone or fork this project and use it as a source of inspiration for whatever you want.
+Thus, as long as you distribute the LICENSE and acknowledge the work, you can safely clone or fork this project and use it as a source of inspiration for whatever you want.